hendisantika/spring-boot-crud-redis/GITHUB_SECRETS.md

 ## Required Secrets

-You need to add the following three secrets to your GitHub repository for the deployment workflow to work.
+You need to add the following **seven** secrets to your GitHub repository for the deployment workflow to work.

 ### How to Add Secrets